opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Using-PERT-View.md

     [Skipped]{.skd-job-statuses}. -   Orange - Indicates the underlying job has a status of [Missed Start Time]{.skd-job-statuses}.
-- Red - Indicates the underlying job has a status of [Failed]{.skd-job-statuses}. -   Gray - Indicates the underlying job has a status of [Qualifying]{.skd-job-statuses}. -   Turquoise - Indicates the underlying job has a status of [Held]{.skd-job-statuses}.
+- Red - Indicates the underlying job has a status of Failed. -   Gray - Indicates the underlying job has a status of [Qualifying]{.skd-job-statuses}. -   Turquoise - Indicates the underlying job has a status of [Held]{.skd-job-statuses}.
 Tooltips are available for Status and Alert icons within nodes in the